diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The framework ensures that in the event of multiple task attempts for a particular task, only one will be committed; the others will be aborted.

 The setupJob() method is called before the job is run, and is typically used to perform initialization.
-For FileOutputCommitter, the method creates the final output directory, ${mapreduce.output.fileoutputformat.outputdir}, and a temporary working space for task output, _temporary, as a subdirectory underneath it.
+For FileOutputCommitter, the method creates the final output directory, `${mapreduce.output.fileoutputformat.outputdir}`, and a temporary working space for task output, _temporary, as a subdirectory underneath it.

 If the job succeeds, the commitJob() method is called, which in the default file-based implementation deletes the temporary working space and` creates a hidden empty marker file in the output directory called _SUCCESS to indicate to filesystem clients that the job completed successfully`.
 If the job did not succeed, abortJob() is called with a state object indicating whether the job failed or was killed (by a user, for example).
 In the default implementation, this will delete the job’s temporary working space.